manthan-jsharma/Holon-AI-Backend/README.md

 ## Features

-- Audio transcription using Alibaba Cloud ASR
+- Audio transcription using Alibaba Cloud ASR, Alternative Whisper-FFmpeg.
-- Meeting summarization using LangChain with Qwen/DeepSeek
+- Meeting summarization using LangChain with Qwen/DeepSeek with HuggingFace-Pipeline and transformers.
 - PDF generation of meeting notes
 - RESTful API for CRUD operations